cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

   src="/img/guides/component-testing/select-test-type.jpg"
   caption="Choose Component Testing"> </DocsImage>

-The Project Setup screen automatically detects your framework, which, in our case, is Angular.
+The Project Setup screen automatically detects your framework and bundler, which, in our case, is Vue and Vite.
 Click "Next Step" to continue.

 <DocsImage
-  src="/img/guides/component-testing/project-setup-angular.jpg"
+  src="/img/guides/component-testing/project-setup-vue.jpg"
-  caption="Angular is automatically detected"> </DocsImage>
+  caption="Vue and Vite are automatically detected"> </DocsImage>

 The next screen checks that all the required dependencies are installed.
 All the items should have green checkboxes on them, indicating everything is good, so click "Continue".

 <DocsImage
-  src="/img/guides/component-testing/dependency-detection-angular.jpg"
+  src="/img/guides/component-testing/dependency-detection-vue.jpg"
   caption="All necessary dependencies are installed"> </DocsImage>

 Next, Cypress generates all the necessary configuration files and gives you a